Founded in 2009, Purpose New York serves as our headquarters.

 Juliana received her Master´s in Public Administration from the Harvard Kennedy School of Government.
 She holds a B.A. in Economics from the Universidad de los Andes and a Cum Laude Master in International Business from the University of Barcelona.

-As a Project Manager at Purpose, Kaitlyn leverages her expertise in strategic account management and client partnership to help elevate and drive movements for social good.
+As a Senior Project Manager at Purpose, Kaitlyn leverages her expertise in strategic account management and client partnership to help elevate and drive movements for social good.
 In her role, Kaitlyn is passionate about facilitating strong relationships, creating clear channels of communication and finding creative solutions to ensure successful delivery of impactful strategies and campaigns.

 Kaitlyn brings extensive experience in account and client services roles at advertising agencies large and small, having supported clients across a diverse array of categories spanning consumer electronics, healthcare, retail, packaged goods and B2B.
 More recently, she shifted her focus toward purpose-driven work at agency OBERLAND, where she worked directly with nonprofit development and major fundraising teams to develop and execute brand strategies, communications plans and creative campaigns for organizations like The Nature Conservancy, No Kid Hungry, the Edna McConnell Clark Foundation and Nurse Family Partnership.